 - Telecommuting and the American With Disabilities Act: Look Out for the “Coffee Cup” Defense (published by Ezine)

 - Debt Collection, Your Guide to Making People Pay Up, Baltimore City Bar Association, Education Committee (2001)

 - Featured in New York Post article, Girl Crazy, Did Donald Do Stacie J. Wrong (New York Post, September 28, 2004)

-He is admitted to the state courts of Maryland, New York and the District of Columbia, Mr. Fischer is also admitted in the following District Courts, United States District Court, District of Columbia, United States District Court, District of Maryland; United States District Court, Southern District of New York; United States District Court, Eastern District of New York; The United States District Court, District of Colorado; The United States Court of Federal Claims; The United States Circuit Court of Appeals for the Fourth Circuit; The United States Court of Appeals for the District of Columbia Circuit; The United States Circuit Court of Appeals for the Armed Services; The United States Circuit Court of Appeals for the Federal Circuit; and The Supreme Court of the United States.
+Admitted to the state courts of Maryland, New York and the District of Columbia.
+Admitted to the federal courts of the following: United States District Court, District of Columbia, United States District Court, District of Maryland; United States District Court, Southern District of New York; United States District Court, Eastern District of New York; The United States District Court, District of Colorado; The United States Court of Federal Claims; The United States Circuit Court of Appeals for the Fourth Circuit; The United States Court of Appeals for the Third Circuit; The United States Court of Appeals for the District of Columbia Circuit; The United States Circuit Court of Appeals for the Armed Services; The United States Circuit Court of Appeals for the Federal Circuit; and The Supreme Court of the United States.